SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ![Relational Schema (Appendix 4.1 Relation Schema)](..\out\Implementation\RelationalSchema\RelationalSchema.png)

-As can be seen, the many-to-many relationships got resolved into new relations - SystemUserRole, and UserCourseProgress.
+As can be seen below on the part of Global Relational Diagram (Appendix 2.3 Diagrams), the many-to-many relationships got resolved into new relations - SystemUserRole, and UserCourseProgress.

 ```plantuml {max-width=50% max-height=50% caption="SystemUser to Role Relationship Resolution"}
 @startuml